 Immune cell isolation

 To isolate the immune cells, first place the thymus on a 40-micrometer cell strainer in the Petri dish [1-CU].
 Crush the tissue with a plunger to dissociate it into the dish [2-CU].
+After this, rinse the plunger and strainer with HBSS 2% FCS to recover any adhered cells [3-Added shot].

 Talent places thymus on cell strainer

 Talent crushes thymus with plunger

+Added shot: Talent rinses the strainer and plunger with solution

 Then, pipet the dissociated thymus cells and fluid from the Petri dish into a 15-milliliter centrifuge tube [1-MED over shoulder].
 Wash the Petri dish with 5 milliliters of HBSS 2% FCS [2-CU] and transfer this wash solution to the 15-milliliter centrifuge tube also [3-MED].

-Talent pipets dissociated thymus into centrifuge tube

-Talent washes dish
+Combined shot: Talent pipets dissociated thymus into centrifuge tube.
+Talent washes dish and transfers the wash to the centrifuge tube.

+CU: Talent washes dish.
+Video editor: This action is also captured in 2.2.1.

 Talent transfers fluid to centrifuge tube